Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 You are likely a candidate if: Your knee pain has been present for more than six months and has not responded meaningfully to physiotherapy, anti-inflammatory medications, steroid injections or other conservative treatments.
 Your X-ray or MRI shows significant joint space narrowing, bone-on-bone contact, or advanced cartilage loss.
 You have changed your daily life in significant ways to accommodate the knee — stopped walking distances you used to enjoy, given up stairs where possible, stopped playing with grandchildren, reduced your working hours.
 Your pain is present at rest, not just on movement.
 Your surgeon has explicitly recommended replacement rather than a further period of conservative management.

 You should wait if: Your X-ray shows mild-to-moderate arthritis and you have not yet tried six months of physiotherapy with a good physiotherapist.
 You are significantly overweight and have not yet attempted weight management — every kilogram of body weight puts roughly four kilograms of force on the knee joint, and losing even 10 kilograms can meaningfully extend the life of a knee before surgery becomes necessary.
 You have an active infection anywhere in the body — this must be fully resolved before any joint replacement.
-You are under 55 and your arthritis is not yet severe — implants last 15–25 years, and a second replacement operation (revision surgery) is more complex than the first.
+You are under 55 and your arthritis is not yet severe — implants last 15–25 years, and a revision knee replacement is more complex than the first.

 There is no perfect moment.
 Most patients wait slightly longer than they needed to, because the decision feels large.
 Knee replacement does not get easier the longer you wait — the surrounding muscles weaken, the alignment worsens, and recovery becomes harder.
 If your surgeon has recommended it, the time is now.
 The question is simply where and how.